SpaceVim/SpaceVim/docs/documentation.md

 With the above configuration, you will see the following tasks in the SpaceVim repo:

 ![task-make](https://user-images.githubusercontent.com/13142418/75105016-084cac80-564b-11ea-9fe6-75d86a0dbb9b.png)

+### Todo manager

+The todo manager plugin run `rg` asynchronously, the results will be displayed on todo manager windows.
+The key binding is `SPC a o`.

 ### Replace text with iedit